 In January 2024, the Lilly Endowment (LEI) put money behind that piece of the puzzle — a $250M grant with $65M to support arts and culture initiatives that enhance quality of life and build vibrant communities in every region:

-- Development of of a region’s creatives and creative economy
+• Development of a region’s creatives and creative economy

 The Process